HR-CMGT/CLE4-phaser-workshop/README.md

 }
 ```

+## Practice

+We will add platforms to the platforms group.
+Create your own small level!

+## Practice

+Now you know how to create a basic scene, let's take some time to practice.

+- Create a new scene with a different layout of platforms
+- Add the scene to `app.ts`
+- If the player has collected all the stars in a scene, switch to the next scene!

+## Enemies

+We will add a bomb sprite to the game, and go to the gameover screen when the player hits the bomb.
+Feel free to experiment with adding more bombs and giving them random velocity.

+From here on, you can continue with building your game levels, or implement a score and a camera, as explained below.

 ## Keeping score and drawing a life bar

 You can keep track of values between scenes by using the `registry`.
 This way, your end scene can know how much you scored in the game scene.